 If you decide that your energy is better spent taking matters into your own hands then please keep reading.

-I offering an upcoming online course designed to help you remove the limits to your child’s learning.
+Two or three times per year I offer online parent training designed to help remove the limits to your child’s learning.
 Does the following describe you?

 If you are a concerned and dedicated parent ready to roll up your sleeves and help your child overcome many, if not all, of his or her learning difficulties (a.k.a. disabilities) please add your name to the waiting list.
 I’ll keep you in the loop and let you know when the course is available next.